 2. Nutrient supplementation: Iron, Vitamin B6, Vitamin B12, Folic Acid (aka Vitamin B9), & Vitamin C

-Nutrition is important, all biological process that occur within the body require specific nutrients to carry out each individual process, therefore a lack of a certain nutrients will either slow down that process (e.g. hemoglobin production), or shut it down all together.
+Nutrition is important; all biological processes that occur within the body require specific nutrients to carry out each individual process, therefore a lack of a certain nutrients will either slow down that process (e.g. hemoglobin production), or shut it down all together.

 Aim for the following therapeutic dosages…